 BCFSA Proposes Changes to Real Estate Teams

-TAGS: BC Financial Services Authority BCFSA Consultation Real Estate Practice Real Estate Teams
+TAGS: BC Financial Services Authority (BCFSA) Consultation Real Estate Teams

 On February 23, the province’s real estate regulator, the BC Financial Services Authority (BCFSA) released proposed amendments to the Real Estate Service Rules intended to clarify the role and duties of real estate teams and team members.
 Teams play an important role for licensees; they can allow families or partners to work together, facilitate larger sales volume and lead generation, provide mentorship opportunities, improve work-life balance, allow for specialization of skills, and normalize income.
 However, the regulatory framework would benefit from defining teams and providing more clarity about how team members should conduct their professional activities.

 BCFSA is conducting a 60-day consultation on the following proposed requirements:

 - all teams must register with BCFSA,

 - teams include two or more licensed members,

 - team members provide services through their team only, and

 - team members clearly identify their team name in all advertising.

 BCFSA is also proposing Rule changes to align trust account reporting requirements for real estate brokerages with upcoming changes to Canada Deposit Insurance Corporation deposit insurance protection rules to eliminate duplication and streamline information reporting requirements for brokerages.